Zukurai-Kushal/restaurant-page/README.md

 Welcome to **The Hobbit Hole!** A fictional fantasy restaurant website set in Middle-Earth.
 Here you will find my appreciation for the love of food Hobbits have within Tolkien's universe.
-So get ready to fill your belly within the cozy homestead of the shire, but be sure to make a reservation for parties of dwarves have been known to fill the restaurant without announcement!
+So get ready to fill your belly within the cozy homestead of the shire, but be sure to make a reservation, for parties of dwarves have been known to fill the restaurant without announcement!

 ![Application Screenshot](./gallery/the-hobbit-hole-screenshot.png)